microsoft/DPSDA/doc/source/getting_started/details/population.rst

 Available Populations
 ---------------------

-:py:class:`pe.population.PEPopulation` is currently the only implementation of :py:class:`pe.population.Population`.
-It supports the key population algorthms from existing **Private Evolution** papers (https://github.com/fjxmlzn/private-evolution-papers).
+* :py:class:`pe.population.PEPopulation` is the default implementation of :py:class:`pe.population.Population`.
+It supports the key population algorithms from existing **Private Evolution** papers (https://github.com/fjxmlzn/private-evolution-papers).
+* :py:class:`pe.population.CompositePopulation`, proposed in `Tab-PE <https://arxiv.org/abs/2606.08259>`__, can be used when different **Private Evolution** iterations should use different population algorithms or settings.
+It takes a list of :py:class:`pe.population.Population` objects, uses the first population to generate the initial synthetic samples, and then uses the population at each iteration index to generate the next synthetic samples.
+This is useful for combining multiple population strategies within a single **Private Evolution** run.